 (13), Wis.
 Stats.].
 Gasoline includes gasohol, ethanol, marine gas, and transmix; diesel fuel includes biodiesel, number 1 and number 2 fuel oils, whether dyed or undyed, or high or low sulfur.
 Kerosene is not a motor vehicle fuel unless it is blended with another product and/or used to power a motor vehicle.

 Diesel replacement renewable fuel - Includes biodiesel and any other fuel derived from a renewable resource that meets all of the applicable requirements of the American Society for Testing and Materials (ASTM) for that fuel and that the Department of Agriculture, Trade and Consumer Protection (DATCP) designates by rule as a diesel replacement renewable fuel. [sec.
 71.07(5j) (a) 2d., Wis.
 Stats.]

 Gasoline replacement renewable fuel - Includes ethanol and any other fuel derived from a renewable resource that meets all of the applicable requirements of the American Society for Testing and Materials (ASTM) for that fuel and that the Department of Agriculture, Trade and Consumer Protection (DATCP) designates by rule as a gasoline replacement renewable fuel. [sec.
 71.07(5j) (a) 2m., Wis.
 Stats.]

 Person - Includes any individual, sole proprietorship, partnership, limited liability company, corporation, or association.
 A single-owner entity that is disregarded as a separate entity under ch.
 71 is disregarded as a separate entity for purposes of this subchapter. [sec.
 78.005(13d), Wis.
 Stats.]

 Licensee - A person who holds a motor vehicle fuel tax license issued by the Wisconsin Department of Revenue.

 Petroleum inspection fee - The petroleum inspection fee is due on all petroleum products.
 This inspection fee is collected to assist in petroleum products cleanup.
-The fee is 2¢ per gallon on most petroleum products.
+The fee is 2¢ per gallon.
 There is a separate summary that discusses the

 petroleum inspection law. [sec.
 168.12(1), Wis.
 Stats.]